 Secondary MS degree

 Graduate students in other Georgia Tech units who wish to obtain a Masters degree from the School of Math as a secondary MS degree should be aware that: (1) no such request will be considered until at least half of the required coursework for the relevant MS degree has been completed; (2) we will not be able to provide office space or any other type of logistic or financial support; (3) any such request will need to be accompanied by the student transcript, and the Change of Level Form.
 Please contact Chris Jankowski for more details.

 Transfer to the PhD Program

 A student enrolled in the Master's degree program in Mathematics who wishes to be admitted to the PhD program in Mathematics should direct his or her request to the School's Director of Graduate Studies.
 Such a request should be accompanied by: (1) three letters of recommendation two of which are from people in mathematics; (2) a statement of purpose; (3) most recent copies of transcripts.
-Students who have not passed at least one part of the written comprehensive exam, either in Algebra or Analysis, are discouraged from requesting upgrade to the PhD level.
+Students who have not passed both the Algebra and Analysis written comprehensive exams are discouraged from requesting upgrade to the PhD level.

 Graduation Forms and Procedures